FISHING CABIN CANADA

 Fishing Boat Included

-But most important, each cabin had its own aluminum fishing boat with small outboard motor.
+But most important, each cabin had its own aluminium fishing boat with small outboard motor.
 I made the usual inquiries as to how the locals caught their fish.
 I found that they were using Fly or Spinning Rods, but trolled streamers or lures over the transom of the boat.
 To my mind, that is not ‘proper fishing’, so I stuck with my traditional methods.
 Dry fly at dusk and dawn or when I fish were rising was particularly effective.
-A fellow fisherman who arrived at the same time as us was bragging about the twelve fish he had caught on the troll.
+A fellow fisherman who arrived at the same time as we did, was bragging about the twelve fish he had caught on the troll.
 I didn’t like to tell him that traditional methods had produced even more fish!

-In total we spent four days in that magic wilderness resort, fishing cabin Canada.
+In total, we spent four days in that magic wilderness resort, fishing cabin Canada.
 The shower facilities were a joke and the comfort factor non-existent.
 But chopping logs for the fire-pit, lighting the fire ready for cooking the evening meal of freshly caught trout, whilst sipping a Jim Beam and coke, that is an experience, every Fly Fisherman should experience at least once!